kevjen37/kevjen37.github.io/VisionGPT.md

   - PIL to convert BGR format (used by OpenCV) to RGB format that can be displayed by Tkinter.
   - dlib for facial landmark detection, including landmarks around the eyes and eyebrows which I use to calculate vector distance.
 - APIs and Services: OpenAI API for GPT-4o interactions and Google Web Speech API for voice-to-text conversion.

-_Architecture and Design:_
-- System Architecture: The system consists of a front-end interface for user interaction, a backend server that handles facial recognition and voice processing, and integration with external APIs for AI responses.
-- Design Patterns: Used MVC architecture for modularity and scalability, including a multithreaded approach for API calls to keep the application responsive.

-_Roadmap:_
-- Dynamic Vector Setpoint: Current implementation calculates distance between 6 vectors connecting the eyes and eye brows in order to identify a brow raise.
-The frontend contains a slider for the user to set a static threshold, which the program uses to constitute a bro raise.
-This can lead to false positives and misclaculations as the user shifts positions away from the camera.
-To improve this, I am working to program a dynamic setpoint that changes using the users other facial features as a benchmark.
-- Latency: There is room for improvements with latency as the program relies on multiple API calls.
-Tests to be conducted to identify bottlenecks in cycle time, including testing time of API calls and speed of alternative TTS, voice-to-text, and GPT models.

 _Below code block outlines how OpenCV, dlib, and NumPy interact: OpenCV detects faces, while dlib converts into a format suitable for landmark detection.
 The dlib predictor identifies key facial landmarks, which are converted into a NumPy array for easier manipulation.
 The code then calculates the Euclidean distances between specific eye and eyebrow landmarks to determine if the eyebrows are raised, leading to microphone trigger event_
 ~~~python